-$$DD = \alpha \left(1 - e^{-\lambda Q{overflowing}} \right) L \tag{4.4}$$
+$$DD = \alpha (1 - e^{-\lambda Q{\text{overflowing}}})L.$$ (4.4)

-It is important to note that this procedure yields only a crude approximation to the actual damages.
-The use of such a simple approximation inevitably introduces large uncertainties in the resulting calculated damages.
-However, there is insufficient data to adequately quantify the results of the other factors.
-The examination of actual case studies, and the explicit evaluation of the uncertainties, is thus a critical part of any analysis such as this.
+It is important to note that this procedure yields only a crude approximation of the actual damages.
+The use of such a simple approximation inevitably introduces large uncertainties in the resulting calculated damage.
+However, there are insufficient data to adequately quantify the results of the other factors.
+The examination of actual case studies and the explicit evaluation of the uncertainties are thus a critical part of any analysis of this kind.